No connection? Don't worry.

 Symptoms of dehydration include:

-Seek medical assistance immediately in the case of severe diarrhoea or dehydration:
+Seek medical assistance immediately in case of severe diarrhoea or dehydration:

 2) In case of mild diarrhoea, treating the symptoms is sufficient